PokemonAutomation/Microcontroller/Wiki/Software/Beginner-Windows-ArduinoLeonardo.md

 # PART 3

 This is the third step in the process towards automation!
-Below you will find information on how to setup and use the hardware you bought in **STEP 2**.
+Below you will find information on how to setup and use the hardware you bought in **PART 2**.

 ## Step 1:  Install WinAVR